mvakde/mvakde.github.io/blog/why-all-ARC-solvers-fail-today.md

 | [`Ouellette`](https://arxiv.org/html/2411.17708v1)***                                                                |           |           |           | TBD                                                          | TBD.                                                                                                                                                                                                                                                                                                            |
 | `OmniARC***`                                                                                                         |           |           |           | TBD                                                          | TBD.                                                                                                                                                                                                                                                                                                            |

 [^1]: Everything below applies to deep learning just as well as program synthesis.
 Gradient descent is just a locally aware search algorithm.
 A Neural network is a set of programs.
 Each unique weights combination corresponds to one program
 [^2]: There are some technical caveats here.
 It is possible to find a pathological turing machine where this is the best compression, but a more careful application of MDL avoids this.
 [^3]: These comparisons hold asymptotically.
 The original length is ~$O(2n)$ bits.
 Naive solver costs  ~$O(n) + O(1)$ bits.
 Alternate solver costs  $O(log(n)$ bits
-[^4]:  $KC(X|Y) \le KC(X) + O(1)$ but some caveats
+[^4]:  $$KC(X|Y) \le KC(X) + O(1)$$ but some caveats
 [^5]: Technically, there are 2 types of compression possible here: *conditional* and *joint*.
 We use it interchangeably because you can prove that both are better than isolated compression.
 [^6]: Unless you're in a pathological turing machine.
 If that's the case, move to a better one.